The New Ranking Factors: What AI Models Look for in Content

 How AI Models “Understand” Content

-To understand new ranking factors, we first need to know how AI “reads” text.
-Old systems only searched for words that matched the query.
-Modern AI learns from many examples and tries to understand the meaning and intention behind what’s written.
+To understand the new ranking factors, we first need to understand how AI “reads” text.
+Older systems simply searched for words that matched a query.
+Modern AI learns from large numbers of examples and tries to understand the meaning and intent behind what’s written.

-For example, if you write a text about digital marketing, AI can tell whether you’re talking about social media advertising or SEO strategies based on surrounding sentences and context.
+For example, if you write about digital marketing, AI can tell whether you’re discussing social media advertising or SEO strategies based on surrounding sentences and context.
 This is called semantic understanding.
-Models connect word meanings, tone, and structure to understand the topic.
-That’s why keywords alone are no longer enough - the whole text must make sense and have a clear message.
+Models connect word meaning, tone, and structure to understand the topic.
+That’s why keywords alone are no longer enough, the entire text needs to make sense and communicate a clear message.

 The New Ranking Factors AI Values